aptech/docs/docs/pdsummary.rst

 ----------------
 .. function:: pdOut = pdSummary(df [, varlist, missings, groupvar, datevar])

-    :param df: Contains long-form panel data with (N_i * T_i) rows and K columns.
+    :param df: Contains long-form panel data with :math:`N_i x T_i` rows and K columns.
     :type df: Dataframe

     :param varlist: Optional, A list of variables to include in the summary.
 Default is all variables.
     :type varlist: 1xP string array

     :param missings: Optional, scalar, indicator that missings are present in data.
 Missing values must be removed for procedure.
 Setting to 0 will speed up procedure but should be used only if certain that no missings are present.
 Default = 1.
     :type missings: Scalar

     :param groupvar: Optional, specifies the name of the variable used to identify group membership for panel observations.
 Defaults to the first categorical or string variable in the dataframe.